BlastLauncher/blast/README.md

 - [`@blastlauncher/api`](./packages/blast-api/README.md): Polyfill for the Raycast API
 - [`@blastlauncher/cli`](/packages/blast-cli/README.md): A CLI tool that manage to build/publish raycast extension to blast compatible module.
 Really much alike the ray-cli tool.

+## Basic usage

+### Install

+- Download the latest version of Blast from the [release page](https://github.com/Blastlauncher/blast/releases)
+- Unzip the downloaded file and move the Blast app to the Applications folder
+- **Note:** On macOS, you may need to allow the app to be opened in "System Preferences"
+  - or right click on the Blast app and select "Open" to open the app

+After opening the Blast app, it will ask to install Node.js runtime.
+Just click "Install" and wait for the installation to complete.
+It downloads node.js and extract it to `~/.blast/node`.

+### Usage

+The shortcut key to open the Blast window is `⌘;`, <kbd>Command</kbd> + <kbd>;</kbd>.
+It will be configurable in the future.

 ## Development

 ```bash